KonaTeam/kona-api/README.md

 http://localhost:3000/api/spaces
 ```

 The `app_key` is the code generated from your Account Management page that authorizes an application to make requests to the API.
 The `authentication_token` is a user specific token that allows your client to make requests on a users behalf.
+Both the `app_key` and `authentication_token` must be sent in the HTTP Authorization header with all requests to the API with the format above.

 Available API sections
 ----------------------